-- 18.1 Definitions

-- "Medical gas" means those gases and liquid oxygen intended for human consumption as per the standards of the U.S.P.

-- "Medical gas dispenser" A person or entity who sells medical gases directly to a patient in Delaware.
-A medical gas dispenser may refill cylinders for a patient provided that the licensee is registered by the FDA.

-- "Medical gas distributor" A person or entity who is licensed to distribute medical gases to another facility that is authorized to possess medical gases.

-- "Order" means an order issued by a licensed practitioner legally authorized to order medicinal gases.

-- 18.2 Licensure Requirements

-- 18.2.1 Any person, company, agency, business or entity of any kind which dispenses medical gas directly to patients by sale shall obtain a medical gas dispenser license from the Board of Pharmacy pursuant to 24 Del.C. §2523.
-Applications for licensure under this Regulation shall be on a form supplied by the Board and accompanied by a fee determined by the Board.
-The licensure shall be renewed bi-ennially as determined by the Board.
-Nursing homes and emergency service related personnel are exempted from this licensure.

-- 18.2.2 Distributors of medical gas who distribute to non-patient entities shall obtain a distributor license from the Board of Pharmacy pursuant to 24 Del.C. §2540.

-- 18.3 Order Requirements

-- 18.3.1 Medical gas dispensers shall not provide any medical gas to a patient without a valid order.
+- 18.3.1 Verbal orders:

-- 18.3.1.1 Verbal orders reduced to writing are limited to medical oxygen and can only be taken by those employees properly trained as outlined in this Regulation.
-Verbal orders shall be reviewed by a licensed healthcare professional authorized to administer oxygen to a patient.
+- 18.3.1.1 Verbal orders shall be reduced to writing.

+- 18.3.1.2 Verbal orders are only valid for oxygen and no other medical gases.

+- 18.3.1.3 Verbal orders shall be reviewed by a licensed healthcare professional authorized to administer oxygen to a patient.
 This review shall be performed within 72 hours.

-- 18.3.1.2 The order is valid for the length of time authorized by the prescriber.
+- 18.3.1.4 The order is valid for the length of time authorized by the prescriber.
 If the duration is not specified the order is valid for one year.

 - 18.4 Policy and Procedure Requirements

 - 18.4.1 Written policy and procedures must be available for review and shall include but not be limited to the following areas:

-- 18.4.1.1 Training and documentation

-- 18.4.1.2 Storage and handling
+- 18.4.1.1 Storage and handling

-- 18.4.1.3 Oxygen Safety
+- 18.4.1.2 Oxygen Safety

-- 18.4.1.4 Orders
+- 18.4.1.3 Orders

-- 18.4.1.5 Labeling
+- 18.4.1.4 Labeling

-- 18.4.1.6 Record keeping
+- 18.4.1.5 Record keeping

-- 18.4.1.7 Patient education
+- 18.4.1.6 Patient education

-- 18.4.1.8 Security
+- 18.4.1.7 Security

-- 18.4.1.9 Recall
+- 18.4.1.8 Recall

-- 18.4.1.10 Quarantine
+- 18.4.1.9 Quarantine

-- 18.4.1.11 Loss/theft
+- 18.4.1.10 Loss/theft

 - 18.5 Training Requirements

-- 18.5.1 Personnel shall be trained in areas to comply with standards dictated by the United States Pharmacopoeia, the Food Drug Administration, the Department of Transportation, the Occupational Safety and Health Administration, the Board of Pharmacy, any other applicable requirement under State and Federal law and any rules or regulations promulgated there under regarding storage, packaging, labeling, shipping, dispensing, transfilling, distributing and repackaging of medical gas.
+- 18.5.1 Personnel shall be trained in areas to comply with standards dictated by the United States Pharmacopoeia, the Food Drug Administration, the Department of Transportation, the Occupational Safety and Health Administration, the Board of Pharmacy, any other applicable requirement under State and Federal law and any implementing rules or regulations regarding storage, packaging, labeling, shipping, dispensing, transfilling, distributing and repackaging of medical gas.

-- 18.5.2 Training documentation shall be readily available for inspection.
-The documentation shall be kept for three years from the date of last employment. - 18.6 Storage and Handling Requirements - 18.6.1 Storage and handling of medical gas shall follow the manufacturer's labeling requirements. - 18.6.2 Labeling shall include the manufacturer's label and a lot number on the cylinder in accordance with Federal law. - 18.7 Record Keeping Requirements - 18.7.1 The original order shall be kept and be readily retrievable for a minimum of three years after the date of the last dispensing. - 18.7.2 Records shall include but not be limited to: - 18.7.2.1 Name, address and telephone number of the patient - 18.7.2.2 Name, address and telephone number of licensed practitioner - 18.7.2.3 Item and quantity dispensed - 18.7.2.4 Date of dispensing - 18.8 Inspections - 18.8.1 Inspections of pharmaceutical establishments are conducted unannounced, during normal business hours, in accordance with 24 Del.C. §2534.
+- 18.5.2 Documentation of training required by this Regulation shall be readily available for inspection.

+The documentation shall be kept for three years from the date of last employment. - 18.6 Storage and Handling Requirements - 18.6.1 Storage and handling of medical gas shall follow the manufacturer's labeling requirements. - 18.6.2 Labeling shall include the manufacturer's label and a lot number on the cylinder in accordance with the Federal Food Drug and Cosmetic Act under Title 21 of the Code of Federal Regulation. - 18.7 Record Keeping Requirements - 18.7.1 The original order shall be kept and be readily retrievable for a minimum of three years after the date of the last dispensing. - 18.7.2 Records shall include but not be limited to: - 18.7.2.1 Name, address and telephone number of the patient - 18.7.2.2 Name, address and telephone number of licensed practitioner - 18.7.2.3 Item and quantity dispensed - 18.7.2.4 Date of dispensing

+18.8 Inspections

+18.8.1 Inspections are conducted unannounced, during normal business hours, in accordance with 24 Del.C. §2534.